RI Generator Installation Costs & Installs

 Sizing the Right RI Generator

-1. Document critical circuits: heating, well pump, fridge, security, and at least one lighting branch.
+• Document critical circuits: heating, well pump, fridge, security, and lighting.

 Fuel Source Considerations

-• Natural gas: Continuous supply, no onsite storage, but limited to municipalities with gas mains.
+• Natural gas: Continuous supply, no onsite storage, but limited to areas with gas mains.

-• Diesel: High energy density and simple maintenance, yet louder and subject to cold-weather gelling.
+• Diesel: High energy density, simple maintenance, but louder and prone to cold-weather issues.

 Step-by-Step Installation Timeline